weixian-zhang/GCC-CWHD/README.md

 <img width="876" alt="image" src="https://github.com/weixian-zhang/GCC-CWHD/assets/43234101/8c23c138-cdde-4cf6-b16b-05466122cd4c">

+ The overall available status (green) depends on the dependent Azure resources that each app here is using.
-If there is any one of the Azure resource used by Cloud Crafty or Pocket Geeks apps that has an "Unavailable" status, the overall health status at Level 0 will be Unavailable.
+ If there is any one of the Azure resource used by Cloud Crafty or Pocket Geeks apps that has Resource Health status as "Unavailable", the overall health status at Level 0 will be Unavailable.
+ For example Cloud Crafty uses 3 Azure resources: App Service, Key Vault and APIM.
+The overall availability status will only be Green when all 3 resourcecs' Resource Health + App Insight Standard Test availability status is available.

 ### Level 1 - Cloud Crafty Dashboard